AyushChivate/claim-plugin/README.md

 # Chunk Claimer

-A plugin for Minecraft 1.8.8 that detects and alerts the server owner if a player is using auto click software.
+A plugin for Minecraft 1.17 that allows players to claim chunks and set permissions for other players inside that chunk.

 ## Built With